-During the second half of 2008, growth decelerated as global demand for Chilean exports declined and the terms of exchange deteriorated.
-Real GDP growth was -1% in 2009.
+The 2008 economic crisis slowed growth in the country as global demand for Chilean exports declined and the terms of exchange deteriorated.
+In 2009, GDP growth decreased by 0.9%.

 A strong fiscal stimulus package, financed with the savings accumulated during years of high copper prices, combined with a flexible monetary policy, supported an early economic recovery beginning in the last quarter of 2009.
 In January 2010, Chile became the first South American country to join the OECD.

-Nevertheless, the devastating earthquake of February 2010 led to a -3.1% contraction in the first quarter of 2010.
+The devastating earthquake of February 2010 led to a -3.1% contraction in the first quarter of that year.
 However, the economy rebounded vigorously, recording a growth of 6.1% in 2010, driven by reconstruction and investment.

 The Government of Chile has launched an ambitious development agenda to support the country's ultimate goal of achieving high-income developed status by 2018.
 The government plans to emphasize three strategic areas during 2010-2014:

-increasing job creation and improving job quality; and
+Increase job creation and improve job quality; and

-Moreover, the government is also committed to strengthen social policies and protect the environment.
+The government is also committed to strengthening social policies and protecting the environment.

 The Country Partnership Strategy (CPS) for 2011-2016 builds on the successful experience of the prior World Bank strategy in Chile.
 The strong institutional framework, a stable economy and the relatively advanced development level facilitate an engagement in which the Bank’s added value lies mainly in the knowledge agenda.